rblenis/borg/docs/faq.rst

 "attack": maybe an attacker has replaced your repo by an older copy, trying to trick you into AES counter reuse, trying to break your repo encryption.

-If you'ld decide to ignore this and accept unsafe operation for this repository, you could delete the manifest-timestamp and the local cache:
+If you decide to ignore this and accept unsafe operation for this repository, you could delete the manifest-timestamp and the local cache:

 ::